stratdev3/SimpleW/src/SimpleW.Service.Firewall/readme.md

 - global allow and deny rules by country with MaxMind GeoIP2
 - handler-level firewall rules using SimpleW handler metadata attributes
 - fixed-window and sliding-window rate limiting
+- IP/CIDR whitelist for trusted clients that bypass rate limiting
 - bounded per-IP state with TTL cleanup
 - optional telemetry counters and gauges